BuqiLiao/search-highlight/README.md

   },
 });

-highlighter.highlight();
+highlighter.highlight(['Apple', 'Orange']);
 ```

-The matching text will be highlighted in pink using `<span>` tags.
+The matching text will be highlighted in pink using `<span>` tags within the `.article-content` container.

 ## Performance Tips

 1. **Reduce Scope**
-   Specify `containerClass` or `containerSelector` to limit the area being scanned.
+   Specify `containerClass` or `containerSelector` to limit the area being scanned, improving performance on large documents.

 2. **Avoid Unnecessary Deep Search**
-   Only enable `deepSearch` when necessary, as it incurs additional computation.
+   Enable `deepSearch` only when necessary, as it incurs additional computation.

 3. **Batch Processing**
-   For large documents, consider processing the DOM in smaller batches or lazy-loading parts of the content.
+   For extremely large documents, consider processing the DOM in smaller batches or implementing lazy-loading for parts of the content.

 ## Common Issues

 - **Text Not Highlighted**
-  - Ensure the text exists in the `containerClass` or `containerSelector`.
+  - Ensure the text exists within elements matching the `containerClass` or `containerSelector`.
-  - Verify that the text matches the search term or regular expression.
+  - Verify that the text matches the search term(s) or regular expression.
   - Excluded elements (e.g., `script`, `style`) will not be processed.

 - **Styling Conflicts**
-  - Use custom styles or override the `.highlight-text` class in your CSS.
+  - Use the `customStyles` option to apply specific styles or override the `.highlight-text` class in your CSS to prevent conflicts with existing styles.

 ## License

 This project is licensed under the **MIT License**.

----

-Enjoy using **search-highlight-js** for your text-highlighting needs!